Dr Beatriz Buarque

 I have been awarded Fellow of Advance HE in June/2021, confirming my commitment to excellence in teaching and learning while incorporating my research within academic practices

-The Luxembourg Peace Prize, an initiative from the Schengen Peace Foundation, recognized the efforts made by Words Heal the World to promote peace in 2020
+The Luxembourg Peace Prize, an initiative from the Schengen Peace Foundation, recognized the efforts made by the NGO founded by me, Words Heal the World, to promote peace in 2020

 (United Kingdom)